-TMS 714 Spiritual Formation and Worship 4 quarter units/40 clock hours Prerequisite: None
+TMS 714 Spiritual Formation and Worship

 This course will examine the historical and biblical roots of spiritual formation and worship.
 This will be followed by a study of developing personally effective, pastorally sensitive, and theologically sound worship services.

 TMS 716 Seminar: Social Welfare